 Mr. Barrenechea joined OpenText in January 2012 as the President and Chief Executive Officer.
-In January 2016, Mr. Barrenechea stepped down as President and assumed the role of Chief Technology Officer, in addition to remaining the Company's Chief Executive Officer.
+In January 2016, Mr. Barrenechea stepped down as President and assumed the role of Chief Technology Officer, while remaining the Company's Chief Executive Officer.
+In September 2017, Mr. Barrenechea was appointed Vice Chair, in addition to remaining the Chief Executive Officer and Chief Technology Officer.
 Before joining OpenText, Mr. Barrenechea was President and Chief Executive Officer of Silicon Graphics International Corporation (SGI), where he also served as a member of the Board.
 During Mr. Barrenechea's tenure at SGI, he led strategy and execution, which included transformative acquisition of assets, as well as penetrating diverse new markets and geographic regions.
 Mr. Barrenechea also served as a director of SGI from 2006 to 2012.
 Prior to SGI, Mr. Barrenechea served as Executive Vice President and CTO for CA, Inc. (CA) (formerly Computer Associates International, Inc.) from 2003 to 2006 and was a member of the executive management team.
-Before going to CA, Mr. Barrenechea was the Senior Vice President of Applications Development at Oracle Corporation from 1997 to 2003, managing a multithousand person global team while serving as a member of the executive management team.
-From 1994 to 1997, Mr. Barrenechea served as
+Before going to CA, Mr. Barrenechea was the Senior Vice President of Applications Development at Oracle Corporation from 1997 to 2003, managing a multi-thousand person global team while serving as a member of the executive management team.
+From 1994 to 1997, Mr.

-Vice President of Development at Scopus, a software applications company.
+Barrenechea served as Vice President of Development at Scopus, a software applications company.
 Prior to Scopus, Mr. Barrenechea was the Vice President of Development at Tesseract, where he was responsible for reshaping the company's line of human capital management software.
 Mr. Barrenechea serves as a member of the Board and Audit Committee of Dick's Sporting Goods and also serves as a board member of Hamilton Insurance Group.
 Mr. Barrenechea holds a Bachelor of Science degree in computer science from Saint Michael's College.
 Mr. Barrenechea has authored several books including The Golden Age of Innovation, On Digital, Digital: Disrupt or Die, eGovernment or Out of Government, Enterprise Information Management: The Next Generation of Enterprise Software, Software Rules and e-Business or out of Business.